Dental Scholars Overview

 - 3.0 minimum cumulative GPA

-- Ideally have completed the following college courses with a grade B or higher prior to June:
+- Must have completed the following college courses prior to the summer program start:

 - Biology I